Vessel monitoring system: Ecuador

 Ecuador uses VMS for tuna, under the Association of Tuna Fishing Companies of Ecuador (ATUNEC).

 Estonia

 Estonia has a nationwide VMS based on Inmarsat-C hardware and vTrack software.
 The system monitors 50 vessels.
 The Estonian VMS system is operated by the Estonian Environmental Inspectorate.
 The VMS software is vTrack.

 Falkland Islands

-The Falkland Islands has a VMS program for all vessels licensed to fish in its waters.
+The Falkland Islands has a VMS program for all vessels licensed to fish in its waters.The VMS software is provided by the Icelandic company Trackwell.

 Faeroe Islands

 Faeroe Islands has a nationwide VMS based on Inmarsat-C hardware.
 The system monitors 150 vessels.
 The VMS software is vTrack.

 France

 Implementing its FMC at the CROSS sea rescue center at Etel, France uses the flag state principle described under Norway.
 The MAR-GE unit is a self-contained GPS and Argos device.
 France expects 2-hour reporting.

 Germany

 The German VMS is based on Inmarsat-C transceivers.
 The VMS software is vTrack.